Tauvic/Technology-at-school/Robots/Makeblock/readme.md

 # Development

+My idea is to develop a robot that can perfom tasks such as a clerk in a warehouse driving around, picking up goods and delivering them. to achieve that i have to improve the standard mBot robot.
 For progress check out [projects](https://github.com/Tauvic/Technology-at-school/projects)

 * Easy robot programming
   * RoboCode Basic (a robot that can do basic line following with a 6 sensor line sensor array)